BDC Hamburger Icon

 Companies with strong cultures often have a higher rate of employee engagement than those without.
 Part of employee engagement comes from when the worker feels connected to their organization, so they are more likely to be engaged if they feel connected to your company culture.

-Integrate employees into your company culture as soon as they are hired (e.g., with a mentor or buddy system), and implement engaging events and activities.
+Integrate employees into your company culture as soon as they are hired with the help of a mentor or buddy system and implement engaging events and activities on a regular basis.
 “Engaging” looks different for every company, of course.
-One organization might love trivia nights and team happy hours, whereas another might have a strong desire to embark on volunteer opportunities.
+One organization’s team might love trivia nights and happy hours while another might have a strong desire to embark on volunteer opportunities.

-To ensure your activities improve engagement and don’t exhaust your staff, ask your team what types of activities they are interested in.
+To ensure your activities improve engagement and don’t exhaust your staff, ask your team members what types of activities they’re interested in.
 Kornick suggests conducting quarterly team surveys and roundtable discussions to identify what initiatives are worth pursuing.
+Then remember to put that feedback into action.

 BDC Logo